 Storage space inside your bugging in home or prepper retreat will be at a premium when everyone arrives.
 Use each available space to the best of your advantage.

-- Pick up some old dressers at yard sales, put caster wheels on the bottom, and turn them into under the bed storage.
+- Pick up some old dressers at yard sales, put caster wheels on the bottom (so they can wheel in and out easily), and turn them into under-the-bed storage.

 - Ditch the dressers, they take up too much floor space.
 Build shelving units into the closet so every inch of space can be used and mount shelving to the wall so clothing and shoes can be stored.
 The area can be covered with a curtain mounted around the shelving unit, to create a more attractive and “at home” look, if desired.